-The main room sleeps 2 in twin beds that can be pushed together.
+The main room sleeps 2 in twin beds (you can push them together).
 It has an ensuite shower room.
 It also has a compact kitchen area with small halogen hob, microwave, sink and fridge.
-The two armchairs in the bay window will be welcome by those seeking a little peace and quiet from family celebrations!
+Armchairs in the bay window will be welcome by those seeking a little peace and quiet from family celebrations!

 The family bedroom in The Wharfedale Rooms sleeps 4 in a king-size double and two single beds.
 It also has an en-suite (with bath and shower over).

-The maximum number that can be accommodated in The Main House is 14 (plus 2 children on optional sofa bed) and 6 in The Wharfedale Rooms, making 20 (or 22) in total.
-The three apartments – The Wells (sleeps 2), The Moorview (sleeps 2) and The Glenmoor (sleeps 4) – may also be booked with The Main House giving a maximum group size of 28.
-We don’t accept bookings for any group larger than 28 as we feel that a very large group could easily spoil the enjoyment of other guests staying here.
+Important – the maximum number that can be accommodated in The Main House is 20 (plus 2 on optional sofa bed or 2 on folding z-beds).
+We don’t accept bookings (even if made separately under different names) for any group larger than 20/22.
+This is because we feel that a large group could easily spoil the enjoyment of other guests staying here.

-Our accommodation and facilities are insured and designed to be used only by registered guests staying here overnight.
-Whilst we appreciate that you may have relatives who live locally (and who are welcome to visit during the day), please do not seek to use The Main House (or any other cottage/ apartment) as the base for a large gathering involving non-residents.
+Visitors – Our accommodation and facilities are insured and designed to be used only by guests staying here overnight.
+Whilst we appreciate that you may have relatives who live locally (and who are welcome to visit during the day), please do not seek to use us as the base for a large gathering involving non-residents.

 If in doubt, please e-mail us before booking.